-Officers and Club Representative
+Officers and Club Representatives

-To be eligible for an officer position, a student must have attended VC for one semester and completed 15 hours, except two of the at-large representatives, who may have less than 15 hours.
+To be eligible for an officer position, a student must have attended VC for one semester and completed 12 hours, except two of the four atlarge representatives, who may have less than 12 hours.
 In addition, one representative from each official campus club or organization shall select a Student Government Representative at the beginning of the school year.
 The club representative may be a freshman or a sophomore.